 When you are writing a superhero story, don’t forget about the moral code.
 If you have an antihero, then the moral code will also be different.
 However, it should still be there.
 Many comic books subvert these moral codes because their authors think that they are unimportant.
 Don’t make the same mistake!
 Think twice before you commit the same thing in your superhero book.

-Another example comes from the Superman.
+Another example comes from Superman.
 In one of the most brilliant movies about him, the protagonist says that the human world imposes a whole set of responsibilities on him.
 He must constantly monitor his compliance with the rules and principles created by human society.
 Once he violates them, he is no longer a part of it.
 It is simply a must – following the rule of law without questioning it.
-If your superhero fails to be compliant, he will become a criminal to the liking of the antiheroes against whom he is actually fighting.
-Make sure that your superhero doesn't lose control and doesn't become a villain in the eyes of your readers.
+If your superhero fails to be compliant, he will become a criminal like the antiheroes against whom he is actually fighting.
+Make sure that your superhero doesn’t lose control and doesn’t become a villain in the eyes of your readers.
 This will be an end to your story.
 Your task is to keep your readers in tension, and you can do it quite well.

 If your superhero can’t solve his own problems, then how can he be in a position to solve the problems of others?
 In the middle of the 1970s when televised superhero stories were still in the state of infancy, directors and producers often made a mistake when they assumed that it would be enough for a superhero to use some sophisticated technology and have the problem go away.
 Most readers want to see a human superhero who resembles themselves, with the exception of the superpowers that he uses to fight the evil forces.

-You shouldn't assume that your superhero will invent a supersonic rocket if he lives in the 19th century.
-Of course, he will have some kind of a superpower, but don't make it overtly unrealistic.
+You shouldn’t assume that your superhero will invent a supersonic rocket if he lives in the 19th century.
+Of course, he will have some kind of a superpower, but don’t make it overtly unrealistic.
 You are not writing a science fiction story.
 You are not writing a fantasy.
 It is a superhero story, in which a hero that resembles your reader uses his exceptional forces and talents to save lives and make other people happier.
 You can do it!
-Just try.